-- (1) The amendment set out in Section 1 of this act shall become effective upon such certification except that the term of office of all members of the State Board of Education who were appointed to the State Board of Education prior to July 1, 1995, and were serving as members on June 30, 1995, shall expire on July 1, 1995. - (2) The amendments set out in Sections 2 and 3 of this act shall become effective on the earlier of January 1, 1997, and the date that a vacancy occurs in the office of Superintendent of Public Instruction, except that there shall be no election held to fill the office of Superintendent for a term beginning on or after December 31, 1996.
+- (1) The amendment set out in Section 1 of this act shall become effective upon such certification except that the term of office of all members of the State Board of Education who were appointed to the State Board of Education prior to July 1, 1994, and were serving as members on June 30, 1994, shall expire on July 1, 1994. - (2) The amendments set out in Sections 2 and 3 of this act shall become effective on the earlier of January 1, 1997, and the date that a vacancy occurs in the office of Superintendent of Public Instruction, except that there shall be no election held to fill the office of Superintendent for a term beginning on or after December 31, 1996.
+If Article III, Section 7(3) of the Constitution would have provided for an election to be held in 1994 for the remainder of the unexpired term caused by a vacancy in the office of the Superintendent of Public Instruction, that election shall not be held and the vacancy shall be filled by the State Board of Education; provided, this sentence only applies if the referendum in Section 17 of this act occurs before January 1, 1994.

 Sec.
-19. Sections 4 through 15 of this act become effective only if the constitutional amendments set out in Sections 1, 2, and 3 of this act are approved by the voters.
+19. Sections 4 through 16 of this act become effective only if the constitutional amendments set out in Sections 1, 2, and 3 of this act are approved by the voters.
 If the constitutional amendments are approved by the voters:

-- (1) Sections 4 and 8 of this act shall become effective July 1, 1995: Provided, however, the General Assembly and the Governor may appoint members to the State Board of Education in accordance with Section 4 of this act, prior to July 1, 1995, for terms of office beginning July 1, 1995. - (2) Sections 5 through 7 and 9 through 15 of this act shall become effective the earlier of January 1, 1997, and the date that a vacancy occurs in the office of Superintendent of Public Instruction, except that there shall be no election held to fill the office of Superintendent for a term beginning on or after December 31, 1996.
+- (1) Sections 4, 5, and 9 of this act shall become effective July 1, 1994: Provided, however, the General Assembly and the Governor may appoint members to the State Board of Education in accordance with Section 4 of this act, prior to July 1, 1994, for terms of office beginning July 1, 1994. - (2) Sections 6, 7, 8, and 10 through 16 of this act shall become effective the earlier of January 1, 1997, and the date that a vacancy occurs in the office of Superintendent of Public Instruction, except that there shall be no election held to fill the office of Superintendent for a term beginning on or after December 31, 1996.